skob9/tryyyyyy/plan.md

 ## Notes
 Continuously communicate within and between teams to ensure alignment on design and functionality.
-Document any challenges faced during implementation for future reference.
+Document any challenges faced during implementation for future reference